Treaty on the Non-Proliferation of Nuclear Weapons: Iran

 On 8 May 2018, President Donald Trump withdrew the United States from the JCPOA and reimposed sanctions on Iran.

-On 16 June 2025, as a result of the ongoing 2025 Israel-Iran war, Iran announced that its parliament was drafting a bill to withdraw from the NPT.
+On 16 June 2025, as a result of the Twelve-Day War, Iran announced that its parliament was drafting a bill to withdraw from the NPT.
+In March 2026, the state-run Tasnim media outlet called for leaving the treaty as soon as possible.
+On 30 March, an Iranian lawmaker said that a vote would be taking place on withdrawal "if conditions allow."

 South Africa

 South Africa is the only country that developed nuclear weapons by itself and later dismantled them—unlike the former Soviet states Ukraine, Belarus and Kazakhstan, which inherited nuclear weapons from the former USSR and also acceded to the NPT as non-nuclear weapon states.

 During the days of apartheid, the South African government developed a deep fear of both a black uprising and the threat of communism.
 This led to the development of a secret nuclear weapons program as an ultimate deterrent.
 South Africa has a large supply of uranium, which is mined in the country's gold mines.
 The government built a nuclear research facility at Pelindaba near Pretoria where uranium was enriched to fuel grade for the Koeberg Nuclear Power Station as well as weapon grade for bomb production.

 In 1991, after international pressure and when a change of government was imminent, South African Ambassador to the United States Harry Schwarz signed the Nuclear Non-Proliferation Treaty.
 In 1993, the then president Frederik Willem de Klerk openly admitted that the country had developed a limited nuclear weapon capability.
 These weapons were subsequently dismantled before South Africa acceded to the NPT and opened itself up to IAEA inspection.
 In 1994, the IAEA completed its work and declared that the country had fully dismantled its nuclear weapons program.